mrmrs/component-api-talk/README.md

 ```

 As a design community, we could make boilerplate config files for common ui components.
+We could collaborate and it together.

 This is where I think it gets *really* interesting.

-Now this is a system.
+Now we have a system.
 We can use combinational logic to generate all possible combinations of buttons
-given this input.
-We could also use this pattern to create a finite state
+given the input provided by a theme file.
+We could also use this pattern to
-machine, and visualize transitions between any discrete state a given component can be in.
+create a finite state machine, and visualize transitions between any discrete
+state a given component can be in.

 A simple config file like this generates thousands and thousands of button designs.
 Here is an example of generating avatars and buttons.

 https://examples-jchwaftrgo.now.sh

 Or we can make this a finite state machine and animate between the options.
 You
 know, if you don't like scrolling for days and days and days.
+(Again, animation
-(Again, animation created & provided by the one and only Harley Turan).
+created & provided by the one and only Harley Turan).

 https://examples-pofntyovxa.now.sh

-Let's step back and think at 10 thousand feet again.
+*Let's step back and think at ten thousand feet again.*

 - We can show how many options a design system can generate.
-This can be helpful because some people feel they might be constrained by working with defined scales.
-This can help show how varied their visual designs can still be.
+This can be
+  helpful because some people feel they might be constrained by working with
+  defined scales.
+This can help show how varied their visual designs can still
+  be.
+A lot of people still haven't worked with scales and as a creative person
+  constraint can be scary at first.
-- We can find desirable regions, which can help us quickly discover patterns of inputs needed for a desired output.
-This can expose properties you might want to couple together and set rules for.
-Sense of proportion can change dramatically at each end of the scale.
+- We can quickly identify desirable regions, which can help us quickly discover
+  patterns of inputs needed for a desired output.
+This can expose properties
+  you might want to couple together and set rules for.
+Sense of proportion can
+  change dramatically at each end of the scale.
-- Could a/b test design options with real user metrics
+- Could automatically a/b test design options with real user metrics
-- Team collaborative voting on which component variations feel most on brand.
-You could even hook this voting up to a neural network.
+- Wire up options to an interface that allows for collaborative voting on which
+  component variations feel most on brand.
+You could even hook this voting up
+  to a neural network.
+- One of if not the most difficult part about image classification is coming up with the training data.
-- The generated data could help train an image classifier which will in turn help existing UI audits on websites.
-Imagine being able to input a url and query the design with questions lke: Show me all of the buttons.
-Show me all of the orange buttons.
-Show me all link styles.
+  The generated data could help train an image classifier which will in turn
+  help audit existing UI on websites.
+Imagine being able to input a url and
+  query the design with questions lke:
+  - "Show me all of the buttons."
+  - "Show me all of the orange buttons."
+  - "Show me all of the buttons that have inaccessible color combinations."

-This to be is an exciting reality to live in.
-We can generate lots of design options to
+This is an exciting reality to live in.
+We can more quickly generate lots of design
-test with real users, instead of shipping designs that haven't been validated
-and are essentially stumbling across the finish line.
+options to test with real users.
+We can shorten the feedback loop around discovering
+what matters and what doesn't.
+This is a stark contrast to our current reality, which is that
+most designs we ship have not been validated with real users.
+We don't design multiple options in
+parallel.
+We end up designing a single option that is optimized for getting stakeholder signoff in a series
+of status meetings.

+But at the very least this concept is exciting to me because I'm very lazy and
-Also I'm lazy and I don't want to design buttons anymore.
+1 don't want to design buttons anymore.